minhan6559/Pokemon-Matching-Game/README.md

-# Pikachu-Game
+# Pokemon Matching Game
 Pikachu Game made with C++ | HCMUS Programming Techniques Project

 ### I. Introduction
-The Matching Game (commonly known as Pikachu Puzzle Game) includes a board of multiple cells, each of which presents a figure.
+The Matching Game (commonly known as Onet Connect Animal) includes a board of multiple cells, each of which presents a figure.
 The player finds and matches a pair of cells that contain the same figure and connect each other in some particular pattern.
 A legal match will make the two cells disappear.
 The game ends when all matching pairs are found.
 Figure 1 shows some snapshots from the Pikachu Puzzle Game.